Skip to main content

 Expected Results

 After the first import task is run, we would expect contacts from the file to have one application on their Application profile card for Undergraduate Application, with a term of Fall 2024.
-The Major of that application should also be populated, but other fields blank.
+The Major of that application should also be populated, but other fields should be blank.

 After the second import task is run, we would expect contacts from the file to still have one application on their profile card for Undergraduate Application and Fall 2024, but now with more data, such as student type and campus.